 This is a great way to attract the attention of users that are looking for your brand and promote your products and events on Google’s first page.

-These posts will appear under your Google My Business listing as shown in the image below.
+These posts will appear under your Google Business Profile listing as shown in the image below.

 In this section you must add all the information relative to your business, such as your hours, which holidays your business is open or closed, business description, categories, labels, etc.